For nearly 12 years I have been using C/C++ on a daily basis. It wasn’t until a few days ago that I stumbled upon D.

 The D package manager

-Contrary to your experience with C/C++, D actually comes with a package/project manager by default.
+Contrary to your experience with C/C++, D comes with a package/project manager by default.
 Dub is its name.

 brew install dub